-Regency Gentlemen's fashion
+Regency Gentlemen's Dress

 In the chapter on Empire/Regency ladies clothing you will have become acquainted with the terms “Full Dress”, “Half Dress” and “Undress”.
 This applies to gentlemen as well.

 The waist coat was followed by a tailcoat when the gentleman left the house.
 This coat could be either single or double breasted and had long tails.
 Travelling coats or those for horseback riding had to brave the rain and were thus often reinforced by several cape layers over the shoulders.
-As Catherine Morland in Jane Austen’s Northanger Abbey thinks about Henry Tilney when driven by him in his carriage: “And then his hat sat so well, and the innumerable capes of his greatcoat looked so becomingly important!”.
+As Catherine Morland in Jane Austen’s Northanger Abbey thinks about Henry Tilney when driven by him in his carriage: “And then his hat sat so well, and the innumerable capes of his greatcoat looked so becomingly important!

 Shoes: